jlhawn/sf-property-assessments/README.md

 13% of all parcels but includes nearly 82% of all city blocks.

-These sampled blocks have a total land area of 22 square miles (most of the habitable land in San Francisco) and estimates a total land value of $265 for those sampled blocks.
+These sampled blocks have a total land area of 22 square miles (most of the habitable land in San Francisco) and estimates a total land value of $265 Billion for those sampled blocks.